 January 2008 - At a second vote, Lawrence receives a majority of both the House of Bishops and the standing committees.
 Mark Lawrence was consecrated as Bishop of the Diocese of South Carolina.
-Former Bishops Edward L. Ssalmon, who had been "acting bishop" since March 27, retired.
-Our rector, J. Haden McCormick, was head of the Diocesan Standing Committee during the entier time.
+Former Bishop Edward L. Salmon, who had been "acting bishop" since March 27, retired.
+Our rector, J. Haden McCormick, was head of the Diocesan Standing Committee during the entire time.

-October 2009 - At the Diocesan convention a resolution was overwhelmingly passed, "Resolved that the Diocese of South Carolina reaffirms its commitment to live as its corporate life under the authority of Holy Scripture."
-Other resolutions affirming the Diocese's commitment that Jesus is Lord, passed.
+October 2009 - At the Diocesan convention a resolution was overwhelmingly passed: "Resolved that the Diocese of South Carolina reaffirms its commitment to live as its corporate life under the authority of Holy Scripture."
+Other resolutions passed, affirming the Diocese's commitment that Jesus is Lord.

 2010 - St. Philip's ministers preach the word of God and the congregation grows to 2,400.
 There are more than a dozen weekly Bible Studies and the Alpha course is offered two or three times a year.
 Praise.
 God.